-Balochistan NFC Member Javed Jabbar resigns
+Balochistan NFC member Javed Jabbar resigns

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-ISLAMABAD: Balochistan’s Member into fold of the National Finance Commission (NFC) Javed Jabbar has resigned, making the constitutional body incomplete so it cannot meet until new nomination from Balochistan is notified.
+ISLAMABAD: Balochistan’s member of the National Finance Commission (NFC) Javed Jabbar has resigned, making the constitutional body incomplete so it cannot meet until new nomination from Balochistan is notified.

 He stated that any citizen of Pakistan who, in the opinion of the nominating authority and the approving authority, is suitably qualified, irrespective of province of residence, is eligible as per the Constitution and law, to represent any of the four provinces and to serve on the NFC, or any other federal or provincial body.